Dense Vector Search

 &knnPreFilter=inStock:true

-Implicit KNN Pre-Filtering
+Implicit Pre-Filtering

 • This default behavior optimizes the number of vector distance calculations considered, eliminating documents that would eventually be excluded by an fq filter anyway.